 Public Access to the Archives’ Reading Room is now by appointment only.

-Booking also required to visit the exhibit RE-IMAGINING THE ARCHIVES.
+Booking also required to visit the exhibit THROUGH THE LENS OF JACK CASH, 1939-1970.

 - 2-hr appointments Monday, Tuesday & Thursday (1-3pm)

 Reference services are available in our Reading Room.
 COVID-19 protocols are in place.
 Face masks are optional; please respect the choices of others.